Copper(II) nitrate: Anhydrous copper(II) nitrate

-The α-form of anhydrous copper(II) nitrate is a coordination polymer.

 Structure

 Anhydrous copper(II) nitrate

-Anhydrous copper(II) nitrate has been crystallized in two solvate-free polymorphs. α- and β-Cu(NO3)2 are fully 3D coordination polymer networks.
-The alpha form has only one Cu environment, with [4+1] coordination, but the beta form has two different copper centers, one with [4+1] and one that is square planar.
-The nitromethane solvate also features "[4+ 1] coordination", with four short Cu-O bonds of approximately 200 pm and one longer bond at 240 pm.
-They are coordination polymers, with infinite chains of copper(II) centers and nitrate groups.
-In the gas phase, copper(II) nitrate features two bidentate nitrate ligands (see image at upper right).
-Thus, evaporation of the solid entails "cracking" to give the copper(II) nitrate molecule.
+Two polymorphs of anhydrous copper(II) nitrate, α and β, are known.
+Both polymorphs are three-dimensional coordination polymer networks with infinite chains of copper(II) centers and nitrate groups.
+The α form has only one Cu environment, with [4+1] coordination, but the β form has two different copper centers, one with [4+1] and one that is square planar.

+The nitromethane solvate also features "[4+1] coordination", with four short Cu-O bonds of approximately 200 pm and one longer bond at 240 pm.

+Heating solid anhydrous copper(II) nitrate under a vacuum to 150–200 C leads to sublimation and cracking to give a vapour of monomeric copper(II) nitrate molecules.
+In the vapour phase, the molecule features two bidentate nitrate ligands.